hackingmaterials/pv-vision/README.md

 1. Folder "crack_segmentation" is used for predicting the pixels that belong to cracks, busbars, etc. using semantic segmentation.

-2. Folder "defective_detection" is used to do object detection of defective cells.
+2. Folder "defect_detection" is used to do object detection of defective cells.

 3. Folder "cell_classification" is used to do cell classification.